We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 • consider the advice about youth health, information sharing and privacy on the websites of Mana Mokopuna Children and Young People's Commission and the Office of the Privacy Commissioner

-• talk to our supervisor about how the decision to share or not share information could impact the safety and wellbeing of te tamaiti — if in doubt, seek further advice from Legal Services.
+• talk to a supervisor about how the decision to share or not share information could impact the safety and wellbeing of te tamaiti or rangatahi – if in doubt, seek further advice from Legal Services.

 Accessing an annual health check

 Establishing a regular routine around health is important.
-Some tamariki will have more frequent engagement with their health professionals, but ensuring tamariki have at least an annual health check will help provide support for tamariki to have their health needs met.
-Any concerns about the health and wellbeing of te tamaiti should be raised with the doctor or the practice nurse completing the check.
-Outstanding recommendations from the gateway interagency services agreement of te tamaiti should also be discussed.
+Tamariki and rangatahi should have at least an annual health check.
+Any concerns about the health and wellbeing of te tamaiti or rangatahi should be raised with the GP or practice nurse completing the check.
+This is a good opportunity to check the health professional has a copy of the most recent gateway assessment and any outstanding recommendations should also be discussed.

 Gateway assessments

 Consider the timing of the annual health check.
-To inform plans (family group conference or court) and ensure we have the right supports in place to meet tamariki health needs, it's important that the health information about tamariki is up to date.
-If tamariki have not been to their health professional for some time, make an appointment for their annual health check before the family group conference or court review.
+It's important that the health information about te tamaiti or rangatahi is up to date.
+If te tamaiti or rangatahi has not been to their health professional for some time, make an appointment for their annual health check before the next family group conference or court review.

-The annual health check is a good opportunity to talk with tamariki about matching the health professional to their needs as these can change over time.
+The annual health check is a good opportunity to talk with tamariki and rangatahi about matching the health professional to their needs as these can change over time.

 Tamariki under 5 years receive free health visits and support as part of the Well Child Tamariki Ora programme, including the B4 School check.
 It's important to ensure te tamaiti is actively engaged with Well Child Tamariki Ora and receiving services.
 This will meet the annual health check requirements.